Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates three active public transport stops in Silver Sands, all of which operate buses.
-These stops are served by two distinct routes, offering a combined total of 446 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average located 314 meters from the nearest stop.
+Silver Sands has three active public transport stops operating, with a mix of bus services.
+These stops are served by two routes in total, offering 446 weekly passenger trips combined.
+The accessibility of transport is rated as good, with residents usually located 314 meters from the nearest stop.

-Across all routes, service frequency averages 63 trips per day, equating to approximately 148 weekly trips per individual stop.
+On average, there are 63 trips per day across all routes, which amounts to approximately 148 weekly trips per individual stop.

 Frequently Asked Questions - Transport